rmorabia/radhika.dev/src/posts/tickets.md

 ---
-title: "How to Parse Tickets You Don't Understand"
+title: "How to Think Through Tickets You Don't Understand"
 date: '2021-06-04'
 ---